 Requests for additional information and documentation from government agencies are a daily occurrence among Customs Brokers and frequent importers.
 Health Canada, the Canada Border Services Agency (CBSA) and Environment and Climate Change Canada often request additional information and documentation.
-CBSA uses information obtained through Trade Verifications Audits for risk assessment, revenue assessment; and to promote voluntary compliance in the areas of Tariff Classification, Valuation and Origin.
+The CBSA uses information obtained through Trade Verification Audits for risk assessment, revenue assessment, and to promote voluntary compliance in the areas of Tariff Classification, Valuation and Origin.

 Since requests for additional information or documentation related to SIMA, Health Canada, and Environment and Climate Change can lead to costly duty and tax adjustments, interest, or penalties this article deals with requests specific to these three areas of concern for importers.

 Goods imported without meeting specific requirements may be subject to fines.
 For example, late in 2017 a Canadian company was fined $265,000.000 by Environment and Climate Change Canada for non-compliance with importing a small amount of aerosol product containing ozone depleting substances.

 Each year, adjustments resulting from incorrectly declared or unaccounted duties for may result in hundreds of thousands of dollars in SIMA duties, plus interest owing.

 Since these amounts may not have been factored into selling prices or projected company costs these adjustments could result in unrecoverable losses for Canadian importers.